Is gluten actually bad for you? Should you cut it out of your diet?

 A further 13% of us are thought to have a gluten intolerance, or non-coeliac gluten sensitivity (NCGS).
 Signs of gluten intolerance include gastrointestinal sensitivity, joint pain and headaches.
 However, scientists believe that at least some of these symptoms may be caused by other proteins, yeast, pesticides orFodmaps.

 But can a gluten free diet be good for you?

-Adding naturally gluten-free grains such as quinoa, buckwheat, millet and amaranth to our diets whilst upping our intake of pulses, fruit and vegetables can have nutritional benefits.
-However, “people starting a gluten-free diet should aways seek advice from a professional Registered Dietitian or Registered Nutritionist,” says Sarah Jackson, who links the gluten-free trend with the Paleo Diet phenomenon.
-“The only benefits I see to this diet – and I say that with caution as I do not encourage cutting out grains, dairy, oils, legumes, sugar or salt – is that it may increase consumption of fish, nuts, fruit and vegetables, which are all great foods to include in our diets.”
+It's not just coeliac disease sufferers who remove gluten from their diet though.
+Should you wish to try going gluten free, adding naturally gluten-free grains such as quinoa, buckwheat, millet and amaranth to your diet, whilst upping your intake of pulses, fruit and vegetables can have nutritional benefits.
+However, "people starting a gluten-free diet should aways seek advice from a professional Registered Dietitian or Registered Nutritionist," says Sarah Jackson, who links the gluten-free trend with the Paleo Diet phenomenon.
+"The only benefits I see to this diet - and I say that with caution as I do not encourage cutting out grains, dairy, oils, legumes, sugar or salt - is that it may increase consumption of fish, nuts, fruit and vegetables, which are all great foods to include in our diets."